 In case you choose not to book a cabin or all cabins are already taken, you have several options to consider:

 - Sleeping Bag – get a sleeping bag and find a quiet corner in the ferry lounge where you can make yourself comfortable for a night.
-In the warm climates decks are also good to sleep on.
+In warm climates decks are also good to sleep on.

 - Camping on the ferry – Although it is most likely that you will not be allowed to sleep in your car (if you have one) and the deck or lounge option is your only choice, some ferry companies have facilities for camping on the ferries.
 Get in touch with the ferry company to check if you are lucky to get this option.

-- To get prepared, and learn what to pack for overnight ferry check what to wear on a ferry article
+- To get prepared, and learn what to pack for an overnight ferry check what to wear on a ferry article

 Video – Sleeping pods on a ferry

 What to do on the overnight ferry crossing

 Overnight ferry crossing can be great fun and is one of my favourite travel options.
 To enjoy it fully, you have to get well prepared and book your accommodation well in advance to make sure you are comfortable on a long journey.
 Once you board in and check in to your cabin, the fun can start.

 Explore the ship from one end to another along with all inside lounges with available public access as well as all outside decks.
 From different places on the ferry, you will see various relaxing seascapes and coastlines if your ferry sails near the coast. (video)

 You can admire the views out to sea, watch a sunset, spot the light of the lighthouses and observe the stars if the sky is clear while listening to the sounds of sea waves.